0x0f0f0f/gobba/README.md

 evaluating an expression.
 I'd like to implement a simple compiler and abstract machine for this project.

-**minicaml** only implement basic data types (integers and booleans) and will never be a fully programming language for real world usage. **minicaml's only purpose is to help students get a grasp of how interpreters and programming languages work**.
+**minicaml** only implements basic data types (integers and booleans) and will never be a full programming language intended for real world usage. **minicaml's only purpose is to help students get a grasp of how interpreters and programming languages work**.